FRUIT TREES & BERRIES

 CHALLENGING

-These are well-adapted to PNW climate, but will need extra attention for pest and disease issues, in addition to training and support.
+These are well-adapted to PNW climate, but will need extra attention for pest and disease issues and require training and support.

 • Apple